Environment, Transport and Infrastructure

 The Environment Service is focused on providing safe, sustainable and prosperous places now and in the future.

-Greener Futures Group – Supports the delivery of Surrey's ambition to become a net zero carbon council by 2030 and a net zero carbon county by 2050.
-The Group consists of the following teams who are responsible for ensuring that the Environment priorities (carbon reduction, air quality, countryside) are aligned with the Community 2030 Vision, Health & Wellbeing Strategy:
+- Greener Futures Group – Supports the delivery of Surrey's ambition to become a net zero carbon council by 2030 and a net zero carbon county by 2050.
+The Group consists of the following teams who are responsible for ensuring that the Environment priorities (carbon reduction, air quality, countryside) are aligned with the Community 2030 Vision, Health and Wellbeing Strategy.

 - Climate Change

 - Strategic Energy

 - Natural Environment